roadstead/monorepo/README.md

 4. migrate a single lib to its own repo
 4. create a hotfix branch from `master`
 5. merge changes back to develop
-### Investigation
-- do the back merged changes track easily to the new repo?
-- is it easier to create a new monorepo?

 ### Step 2. - create the `release` branch
 We are starting with the current project deps:
 ```